M-MSHAIKH/vehicle_kalman/README.md

 ## Data Processing
 As the actual CAN Bus raw data from the AUDI A2D2 dataset available are asynchronous.
 That means each sensor send a signal at it's own frequency.
-To use the dataset for other application such as for testing the MPC(Model Predictive Controller) or other controller requires a synchronous dataset.
+To use the dataset for other application such as for testing the MPC or other controller requires a synchronous dataset.
 Same for the state estimation the control input would be same size.
 Moreover the timestamp given in a dataset is a **unix timestamps**.
 Longitudinal and Lateral coordinates are also in the global frame.

 ### Converting CAN bus unix timestamp to the standard date time format